-- If I move out of state after I finish my program, do I have to pay the WV Invests back?
+- If I move out of state after I finish my program, do I have to pay the WV Invests Grant back?
 Once a student is no longer enrolled half-time, they enter a 6-month grace period.
 At that point a student must be residing in West Virginia or else begin making monthly payments.
 A recipient must reside continually for 2 years to fulfill the requirements for the WV Invests Grant.

 - Is it 2 years for each year I receive the WV Invests Grant?
 No, a recipient only needs to live in West Virginia for 2 years no matter how many terms or how much money the student received.

 - What if a recipient cannot find a job in West Virginia?
 The WV Invests program requires all recipients to reside in West Virginia for 2 years after dropping below half-time enrollment.
-If a recipient moves out of state, then they would be required to pay back the WV Invests Grant plus any interest and fees.
+If a recipient moves out of state, they would be required to pay back the WV Invests Grant plus interest and fees.

 - What if I transfer to another institution and no longer receive WV Invests Grant?
 Your post-enrollment residency requirement begins after you drop below part-time enrollment.
 Institutions are required to regularly report enrollment to the National Student Clearinghouse and we will confirm your continued enrollment with that entity.
 Because of various reporting timelines by institutions, verification of your continued enrollment may not occur in a timely manner.
-If that occurs, to prevent your grace period from starting or your award going into repayment, you may need to complete a West Virginia Invests Grant Enrollment Verification Form with your current school of enrollment.
+If that occurs, to prevent your grace period from starting or your award going into repayment, you may need to complete a WV Invests Grant Enrollment Verification Form with your current school of enrollment.